 Once I fell pregnant with Forrest Bump (my son’s nickname) I also craved meat, especially in the first few weeks.
 So I followed my instincts and, 30 weeks later, Forrest and I are in great shape.

-For the past few years, I have been dairy and gluten-free (blood tests show I am sensitive but not allergic).
+For the past few years, I have been dairy and gluten-free (blood tests show I am intolerant).
 I hope to regain my ability to eat these foods over the next couple of years.
 Jasmine used to have similar issues digesting gluten, but after following a healthy lifestyle, she can eat it again without fear or discomfort.

 I’m so grateful to Jasmine for her time and wisdom – there’s nothing as comforting as nourishing food eaten in good company.

 Jasmine has given talks at health resorts and trained with Jude Blereau (Whole Food Cooking).
 She really knows her stuff.
 Check out her mouthwatering recipes (like this raw vegan Snickers Cake) and health articles at Move Nourish Believe.

 To contact Jasmine for at-home or group cooking classes and food coaching, phone or text her on 0413 059 712.

 My cousin Anthea Cheng is a 34/7, here is her amazing vegan website Rainbow Nourishments